george-hawkins/mjx-donkey-car/README.md

 ---

+Drone Dojo's video above covers handling the ESC deadzone by just telling ArduPilot to start at 15%, i.e. you loose the lower 15% of the throttle range.

+A more sensible thing to do would be to calibrarte the ESC.
+Painless360 shows how to do this here: <https://www.youtube.com/watch?v=whgtBSsWJ2w>

+He notes, you only have to do this if using PWM output and if you're using a more modern protocol like DSHOT this isn't necessary.

+He's using a drone/wing ESC so, it's not clear to me if car ESCs typically behave the same.
+He does note at 5m 36s that you shouldn't leave the throttle high too long when calibrating as otherwise it'll go into programming mode.

+I think car ESC may have their own per-manufacturer scheme for programming the ESC and the easiest way to do this is with a program card (like this [one](https://www.hobbywingdirect.com/products/led-pc2c) for Hobbywing ESCs).

+Typically, this can also be done without a programming card by listening to sequences of beeps from the ESC as shown in this [video](https://www.youtube.com/watch?v=bQJUgOBa0WE).

+See also the note below on Razor RC's video and calibrating after switching a RC car to use a GT5 compatible RX.

+---

 ROS 1 had rosserial.
 Tiziano Fiorenzani shows how to use it to add your classic RC controller between your ROS <https://www.youtube.com/watch?v=WLVfZXxpHYI>

 Tiziano Fiorenzani shows how to use it to add an Arduino as an intermediary between your ROS capable Pi (or whatever) and the steering and throttle controls so, that the Arduino can take inputs from either the Pi or the RX bound to your RC controller.